 The following guidelines are to be followed by students and faculty at the Decker School of Nursing:

 - Maintain confidentiality by only sharing PHI with those who are considered individuals who need to know

 - When you need to discuss PHI, hold conversations in private areas where others cannot hear the conversation.

 - Shred PHI which is no longer necessary to maintain in approved shredding bins, if shredding bins are not available, destroy the document before disposal.

-- Do not use patient names, date of birth, medical record number or social security numbers on Decker School of Nursing databases, papers or written assignments.
+- Do not use patient names, date of birth, medical record numbers or social security numbers on Decker School of Nursing databases, papers or written assignments.